mazensrarigiffgaff/eagle-bank-mazen-srari/README.md

 Eagle Bank API is a Spring Boot application that allows users to create and manage bank accounts.
 This is a test project created by Mazen Srari that demonstrates modern Spring Boot development practices with comprehensive validation, testing, and API documentation.

-**Current Status**: This implementation includes user and bank account creation/retrieval functionality.
+**Current Status**: This implementation includes user and bank account CRUD functionality.
 Transaction APIs are not yet implemented.

 ## Features